-Filed b y the Registrant
+Filed by the Registrant \boxtimes

-Filed b y a Party other than the Registrant □
+Filed by a Party other than the Registrant \Box

 Check the appropriate box:

 Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-\boxtimes Definitive Proxy Statement
+Definitive Proxy Statement

 Definitive Additional Materials

-Soliciting Material under §240.14a-12
+□ Soliciting Material under §240.14a-12

 LTC Properties, Inc.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Paymer nt of Filing Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

-\boxtimes No fee required.
+No fee required.

-Fee paid previously with preliminary materials.
+□ Fee paid previously with preliminary materials.

 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 25, 2022
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 24, 2023

-The 2022 Annual Meeting of Stockholders of LTC Properties, Inc. will be held virtually, via live webcast, on Wednesday, May 25, 2022 at 5:00 p.m., Pacific Time, at www.virtualshareholdermeeting.com/LTC2022 to conduct the following items of business:
+The 2023 Annual Meeting of Stockholders of LTC Properties, Inc. will be held virtually, via live webcast, on Wednesday, May 24, 2023 at 5:00 p.m., Pacific Time, at www.virtualshareholdermeeting.com/LTC2023 to conduct the following items of business:

-- (1) To elect six directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors; - (2) To ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for fiscal 2022; - (3) To approve, on an advisory basis, the compensation of the named executive officers; and - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect six directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors; - (2) To ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for fiscal 2023; - (3) To approve, on an advisory basis, the compensation of the named executive officers; - (4) To approve, on an advisory basis, the frequency of the advisory vote on executive compensation; and - (5) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Only stockholders whose names appear of record on our books at the close of business on April 11, 2022 are entitled to notice of, and to vote at, such 2022 Annual Meeting or any adjournment or postponement of such 2022 Annual Meeting.
+Only stockholders whose names appear of record on our books at the close of business on April 10, 2023 are entitled to notice of, and to vote at, such 2023 Annual Meeting or any adjournment or postponement of such 2023 Annual Meeting.